StackStorm/st2docs/docs/source/chatops/msteams_is_a_diva.rst

 BotFramework.
 Double check the values in your application manifest, and remove and re-upload your manifest (if you changed it).
 You can also message your bot directly from within Microsoft Teams, in its own room.

+Here are a few links that may help you troubleshoot:

+* `Hubot issue with configuration steps <https://github.com/hubotio/hubot/issues/1260#issuecomment-333643742>`_

+Finally, the `Orky <https://github.com/OfficeDev/Orky>`_ project is very interesting to us, but as of this writing, the plugin is difficult to configure, some of the code is broken, and it is exceptionally difficult to debug.